jacobaustin123/Coral/README.md

 > make
 ```

-This will generate an executable called Coral which acts as a compiler and interpreter for our language.
+This will generate an executable called coral which acts as a compiler and interpreter for our language.
 If OCaml and ocaml-llvm are not already installed, you should install them.
 On Mac OS, run:

 ```bash
 > brew install opam llvm